juanm4/hexagonal-architecture-frontend/README.md

 Now imagine that we have the following business rules:

-- A shopping car can not have more than 5 products
+- A shopping cart can not have more than 5 products
 - The same product can not be in the cart twice or more
 - The maximum price of the cart must be 100 €